Your Daily Pharma Scoop: Synergy Must Buy, RedHill Positive Data, CTMX-AMGN Collaboration

 Endocyte Inc. (ECYT): Wedbush upgrades from neutral to outperform raising target from $2.00 to $7.00.
 The stock surged nearly 62% on the company’s announcement of the completion of an exclusive worldwide license of PSMA-617 from ABX GmbH.
 Endocyte intends to move quickly into Phase 3.

 Sucampo Pharmaceuticals (SCMP): Mizuho downgrades the stock from buy to neutral and reduces target from $14.00 to $12.00, while most analysts have upgraded the stock in recent past.
-SCMP reported on Sep.
-30, 2017, acceptance for filing and Priority Review designation from the FDA of its recently submitted supplemental New Drug Application (sNDA) for lubiprostone (AMITIZA®) in children aged 6 to 17 years with pediatric functional constipation.
+SCMP reported on Sept.
+30, 2017, acceptance for filing and Priority Review designation from the FDA of its recently submitted supplemental New Drug Application (sNDA) for lubiprostone (AMITIZA) in children aged 6 to 17 years with pediatric functional constipation.

 Some more ratings in below table: